What is Population Health? Definitions from the Field

-Defining Population Health: Many discussants cited the definition of population health developed by David Kindig, MD, PhD, as a reference point: “health outcomes of a group of individuals, including the distribution of such outcomes within the group.”
+In a survey conducted by the New York Academy of Medicine on the definition of public health, many discussants cited the definition developed by David Kindig, MD, PhD, as a reference point: “health outcomes of a group of individuals, including the distribution of such outcomes within the group.”
 Regardless of specific vantage point, there was a generally shared sentiment that population health should be thought of broadly and in common terms by a range of clinical and non-clinical stakeholders.

 More discussants described a baseline framework of a clinical delivery system oriented around patients in a practice, in contrast with a public health system oriented around geographic communities.
 A more clinical, or “population medicine,” perspective often centered around evidence-based interventions and disease management categories so as to triage and allocate health care resources in a cost-effective manner.

 “There is an intentionality to what goes into managing patients,” said Henry Chung, “including stratification, determining out-of-office needs, and organizing into panels of patients that meet certain criteria...
 We're thinking about them in terms of clusters where we have strong evidence based guideline for managing these chronic illnesses.”